The 'I Love Lake' Campaign

 The I Love Lake Campaign promotes the positive actions homeowners can take to prevent algal blooms.
 Unfortunately, Lake Stevens has high levels of phosphorus- a natural nutrient that all plants need to grow.
 However, in excess, it causes problematic algal blooms.

-From the old aerator to the current alum treatments, The City of Lake Stevens and Snohomish County have worked together to manage algae so that people can safely recreate and enjoy a clean, clear lake.
+From the old aerator to the current alum treatments, our partners at the City of Lake Stevens and Snohomish County have worked together to manage algae so that people can safely recreate and enjoy a clean, clear lake.
 While the current alum treatments are effective in temporarily reducing algal blooms, they are costly, and only serve as a short-term solution.
 We can't solve the algae issue unless we tackle the sources of phosphorus, and it takes each of us doing our part every day.
 The good news- there are many small steps we can each take that make a difference!

 Causes of Algae Blooms: